ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 Rename [``secrets.example``](https://github.com/ava-labs/avalanchejs/blob/master/examples/secrets.example) to ``secrets.json``

-Add your Private Key as an object
+Add your Private Key as an object.
 ```json
 {
   "privateKey": "<YOUR-PRIVATE-KEY-HERE>"
 }
 ```

-Import your private key into your project
+Import your private key into the example script.
 ```js
 import { privateKey } from "../secrets.json"
 ```